The purpose of the CERN unemployment insurance scheme is to protect staff members against the financial consequences of unemployment.

 be in receipt of a retirement or total disability pension,

-have reached the age limit (65 years)
+have reached the age limit laid down in the Regulations,

 be once again engaged in gainful employment (employment contract).